IBM/aspera-cli/CONTRIBUTING.md

 - Fork the project.
 - Make your feature addition or bug fix.
 - Add tests for it.
-This is important so I don't break it in a future version unintentionally.
+This is important, so it doesn't break in a future version unintentionally.
 - Run `rubocop` to comply for coding standards
 - Update `CHANGELOG.md`
 - Send a pull request on GitHub.